- <div style="background-image:url(/live/image/gid/61/width/1600/height/300/crop/1/29923_philosophy.rev.1450299828.png)"/>

 Areas of Specialization

-Aesthetics; History of Philosophy: ancient Greek and early modern; Film Studies; Philosophy of Humans and Animals; Environmental Aesthetics; Gender Studies
+Aesthetics; History of Philosophy: ancient Greek and early modern; Film Studies; Philosophy of Humans and Animals; Environmental Ethics and Aesthetics; Gender Studies

 PhD University of Texas at Austin